-Have you ever heard another Christian talk about a season called "Lent" and wondered why they cared so much about the fuzzy stuff in their pockets?
+Have you ever heard someone talk about a season called "Lent" and wondered why they cared so much about the fuzzy stuff in their pockets?

-Also known as Pre-Lent or Forelent, this season lasts a few weeks, beginning the third Sunday before Ash Wednesday and extending to the Tuesday before Ash Wednesday.
-For instance, in 2023 Shrovetide starts Feb 5 and ends Feb 21.
-This period isn't technically a part of Lent, but many Christians around the world use this time to prepare their hearts for the Lenten season.
+In 2024 Shrovetide starts January 28 and ends February 13.
+This period isn't technically a part of Lent, but many Christians around the world use this time to prepare for the Lenten season.

 Shrovetide is typically a time of self-reflection and repentance.
-Christians often use this season to consider what they will sacrifice or fast from during Lent.
+Christians often use this season to consider what they will sacrifice or fast during Lent.

 If you are a ministry leader, consider encouraging your members to participate in a fast during Lent and use Sunday services during Shrovetide to comment on giving up worldly things to increase our dependence on God.
 Consider hosting a potluck before Ash Wednesday.

 The ash on our foreheads is meant to serve as a reminder that we come from dust and will return to dust.
 Ashes were also used by ancient Jews to demonstrate when they were in great mourning or grief.
 They would sprinkle it on their heads or sit upon a pile of ashes.